nagendraachanta/Forecast-mortagage-rates-2024-and-Beyond/Code/Readme.md

 This file includes the code for our initial linear regression model using the original data.

 # data-analysis.R
-Code to analyze the feature interaction through correlation matrix.
+This file includes code to analyze the features interaction through correlation matrix.

 # requirements.txt
 This file contains the list of code dependencies and softwares needed to execute our code.